-Looking north from southern section of sub-area with views of open agricultural Looking north from southern section of sub-area with views of open agricultural field
+Looking north from southern section of sub-area with views of open agricultural field, towards the wider countryside

-Looking east from southern boundary with views of dense woodland
+Looking north from southern section of sub-area with views of open agricultural field

-The sub-area is bounded by Sandridgebury Lane to the north, the rail line to the east, an industrial park to the south, and Valley Road to the west.
+Looking east from southern boundary with views of dense woodland The sub-area is bounded by Sandridgebury Lane to the north, the rail line to the east, an industrial park to the south, and Valley Road to the west.
 Inner boundaries: south.
 Outer boundaries: north, west and east.

-Purpose Assessme nt Sub-area Assessme ent Summary Purpo ose 1 Purpose 2 Purpose 3 Purpose 4 Sub-area scores Criteria (a) Criteria (b) 1 5 0 Yes 5 Purpose (1) To che ck the unrestricted s prawl of large built- up areas (a) Land parcel is ocated at the edge of a discrete built-u area boundary. ated at the edge of St Albans with physic n ns south b) Prevents the putward, irregular pread of a large puilt-up area and rerves as a barrier a he edge of a discre puilt-up area in the absence of another lefensible boundary The sub-area has predominantly recognisable and likely to be permanent inner boundaries which provide an additional barrier to sprawl.
-Purpose (2) To pre vent neighbouring to owns merging into or ne another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built- areas.
-Albans and Wheath of the sub-area wor built-up areas. a less essential part on nampstead.
-It is judged ald not result in physic d that the gap is of sufficient scale th hat the remova Purpose (3) To ass ist in safeguarding th e countryside from encroachment Protects the openne of the countryside and is least covered by development. ness The sub-area is not covered by any built form.
-The sub-area comprises an open agricultura field and a band of relatively dense ancient woodland to the south.
-There are limited
+Purpose Assessment Sub-area Assessment Summary Sub-area scores Purpose 1 Purpose 2 Purpose 3 Purpose 4 Criteria (a) Criteria (b) 1 5 0 Yes 5 1 3 Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is located at the edge of St Albans with physical connections on its south boundary. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
+The sub-area is connected to a large built-up area.
+While there is a prominent outer boundary feature to the east in the form of a railway, there are no prominent outer boundary features to the north or west for St Albans within a reasonable distance of the sub-area which are likely to prevent outward sprawl.
+Development within this sub-area would lead to disproportionate and irregular sprawl of the large built-up area.
+The sub-area has predominantly recognisable and likely to be permanent inner boundaries, which provide an additional barrier to sprawl.
+Purpose (2) To prevent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
+The sub-area forms a less essential part of the gap between St Albans and Harpenden; and St Albans and Wheathampstead.
+It is judged that the gap is of sufficient scale that the removal of the sub-area would not result in physical or perceptual merging between neighbouring built-up areas.
+Purpose (3) To assist in safeguarding the countryside from encroachment of the countryside and is least covered by development.